Unsure how long your I-864 sponsorship lasts? Get answers to FAQs about financial responsibility for the immigrant you're sponsoring.

 How Long Does I-864 Sponsorship Last?
 Your Questions Answered

-How long am I responsible for supporting my ex-spouse according to the I-864?
+How long am I responsible for supporting my ex-spouse according to the I-864 sponsorship?

-When you sponsored your ex-spouse for a green card and then got divorced, you’re probably wondering about your financial responsibility.
-The I-864 Affidavit of Support says you’re obligated to support your immigrant spouse until one of these happens:
+If you sponsored your ex-spouse for a green card and then divorced, you may be wondering about your financial responsibility.
+The I-864 Affidavit of Support states that you must support your immigrant spouse until one of the following events occurs:

 • Your spouse earns 40 work quarters for Social Security (about ten years of work).